USU Board candidate profile 2022: Nicholas Dower - Honi Soit

 Faction: ModLib

-Following the tide of political winds, Dower is a Liberal running on a platform of cost of living, transparency, and the environment — not often areas one would assume a Liberal to be trusted in.
+Following the tide of political winds, Dower is a Liberal running on a platform of cost of living, transparency, and the environment.
 His campaign aims to give a shot to the arm of campus life after two years of disruptions, with policies focused on expanding accessible food and drink options, and increasing outreach to bring more students into the clubs and societies program.
 He is currently the Vice-President of USyd’s Conservative Club and Secretary of the Freedom Club.

-Dower’s quiz score of 34 per cent placed him fifth out of six of the candidates, and laid bare his severe lack of knowledge of the personalities and institutional operations of immediate relevance to the USU and campus generally.
-Voters should be concerned with whether he has the knowledge to carry out a broad and ambitious set of policies.
+Dower’s quiz score of 34 per cent placed him fifth out of six of the candidates, and displayed a bare bones knowledge of the personalities and institutional operations of immediate relevance to the USU and campus generally.

 Where he fell short was on campus communities outside that of his background, being unable to name the Deans or Presidents of student societies for faculties beyond the humanities.
 He also showed minimal familiarity with the sorts of concessions and support services available to low-SES students, including the rate of Youth Allowance or the location of the USU’s embattled FoodHub program.